lyokha/styleFromMeta/README.md

 `$$ALT$$` all formatting gets removed.
 In the example `$$SRC$$` is used to keep underscores unescaped as they may reside in image names.

-Notice that all metablocks' contents, with the exception of *para\_style*, are wrapped inside code blocks.
+Notice that all metablocks contents, with the exception of `para_style`, are wrapped inside code blocks.
 This let the contents be substituted verbatim into any output format.
 However, raw HTML and LaTeX blocks are well supported by Pandoc, so we could rewrite parts of the example like this: